 California drug bust nets methamphetamine, guns, hundreds of pot plants, $10G, authorities say

-California authorities on Wednesday said seven people had been arrested and several items, including 46 pounds of methamphetamine and $10,000, were seized following a drug operation that lasted eight months.
+Seven people have been arrested and items including 46 pounds of methamphetamine and $10,000 in cash were seized following a drug operation that lasted eight months, authorities in California said Wednesday.

-The Fresno County Sheriff’s Office in a news release said that they, along with the Drug Enforcement Administration (DEA) and the FBI, carried out the operation.
-In addition to the methamphetamine and cash, the sheriff’s office said three pounds of processed marijuana and five weapons were also secured, and 211 marijuana plants were "eradicated."
+The Fresno County Sheriff’s Office in a news release said that its officers, along with those from the federal Drug Enforcement Administration (DEA) and FBI, carried out the operation.

+Three pounds of processed marijuana and five weapons also were confiscated, and 211 marijuana plants were "eradicated," the sheriff's office added.

-The November 2017 arrest of David Stuard, 55, kicked off the investigation, the sheriff’s office said.
-Stuard was taken into custody after heroin, prescription pills and roughly one pound of methamphetamine was discovered in his vehicle following a traffic stop, according to authorities.
+The investigation kicked off last November, with the arrest of David Stuard, 55, the sheriff’s office said.
+Stuard was taken into custody after heroin, prescription pills and roughly one pound of methamphetamine was allegedly discovered in his vehicle following a traffic stop, according to authorities.

 NEVADA SETS 1ST EXECUTION IN 12 YEARS AFTER FIGHT OVER DRUGS

-After an investigation was opened by the sheriff's department’s Drug Enforcement Unit (DEU), “detectives learned that Stuard would buy one kilogram (2.2 lbs.) of methamphetamine at a time and sell it in half and one pound quantities to smaller dealers,” the sheriff’s office said.
+“Detectives learned that Stuard would buy one kilogram (2.2 lbs.) of methamphetamine at a time and sell it in half- and one-pound quantities to smaller dealers,” the sheriff’s office said.
 “As detectives investigated further, they identified two Fresno men as being the major suppliers.”

 Seven search warrants were ultimately served at separate locations and the case was handed to the U.S. Attorney’s Office for the Eastern District of California, the DEA and the FBI for prosecution, the sheriff’s office said.